doswelleth-zz/lambda-house-weekly/first-edition.md

 His response both angered and accelerated me to persist the next day.
 I replied, “I can and I will,” with the gusto of a young cadet who doesn’t stop to think that his flag is made out of the same material as the enemy’s.
 My reply to Joe was at best ambitious.

-This is the third week at Lambda School and I could peel the skin from my flesh and feel nothing.
-I am not certain what is particularly difficult.
-Maybe it's just me.
-But I know the routine.
-Students often use the word “rigorous” to distinguish what they relay to people from the pain they are feeling inside.
-It is disingenuous and broke.
-And it works.
-Until you stop asking.
-Then it's honest and hard, again.
-I uncertain what it is (see: **Feature Requests**).
+This is the third week at Lambda School and we could slowly peel the skin from our faces and feel nothing.
+Maybe it's me but I am uncertain as to what has been particularly difficult this week.
+It's always bunker mud and stinky boots.
+However feeling like you can't cut it is soul-crushing and requires more than a mental model for success (see: **Feature Requests**).

-The week was especially trying and we haven’t scaled a month with 6 more to go.
+And we haven’t scaled a month with 6 more to go.
 But it’s Friday.
-I have a half bottle of Côtes du Rhône and an I don’t care attitude.
-I am very interested in a walk and talk with a beautiful woman.
+I personally have a half bottle of Côtes du Rhône and what a parent might describe as an I don’t care attitude.
+I am rather interested in a walk and talk with a beautiful woman.
 Maybe visit the bodega on Mission.
 Or an acupuncturist.
 Or an exorcist.

-Thoughts and prayers to my housemates, most of whom are working on their Sprint Challenge post-submission time.
+Thoughts and prayers to my housemates, most of whom are still working on their Sprint 3 Challenge post-submission time.
 Dinner should be replete with various odors from all the diets with a dash of vitriol about the origins of pedagogy.

 #### EDITORIAL